listlessbird/poland-ai-ts-workshop/exercises/004-agents-and-workflows/011-workflow/problem/readme.md

 The final draft will be streamed directly to the frontend, so the user will only see the best attempt so far.

 Good luck, and I'll see you in the solution.

+## Steps To Complete

+- Implement the first `writeSlackResult` function to generate the initial Slack message draft using the Google Gemini model with the provided system prompt

+- Implement the `evaluateSlackResult` function to evaluate the first draft using another LLM call with the evaluation system prompt

+- Implement the `finalSlackAttempt` function to stream the final Slack message based on the conversation, first draft, and feedback

+- Test your implementation by running the local dev server and submitting the pre-filled prompt in the UI

+- Observe how the three-step process produces a better result than a single LLM call would, checking the final streamed response in the UI